Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Numerical Results and Discussion

-where $r_{\mathrm{ce}}$ is the number of pilot symbols used in each bi-directional training iteration and $r_{\mathrm{t}}$ is the size of the resource block including the transmission of both the data symbols and the pilot symbols.
-The switching time between downlink and uplink training instances is neglected.
-Figure~\ref{fig:effrateVsItr} plots the average effective sum-group rate versus the number of bi-directional training iterations given a resource block size $r_{\mathrm{t}} = 1000$.
-All the implementations achieve the maximum (indicated by larger dots) effective sum-group rate within a few iterations.
-After the maximum point, the performance starts to decrease as the number of available data symbols for communication is reduced linearly with each bi-directional training iteration.
+where $r_{\mathrm{ce}}$ is the number of pilot symbols used in each bi-directional training iteration and $r_{\mathrm{t}}$ is the resource block size including the transmission of both pilot symbols and data symbols.
+The switching time between uplink and downlink training instances is neglected.
+Figure~\ref{fig:effrateVsItr} plots the average effective sum-group rate as a function of the number of bi-directional training iterations with resource block size $r_{\mathrm{t}} = 1000$.
+All the algorithms achieve the maximum effective sum-group rate (indicated by the larger dots) within few iterations.
+After the peak, the performance starts to decrease as the number of data symbols transmitted within the resource block reduces at each bi-directional training iteration.
 As shown in Table~\ref{tab:pilots}, the \textit{Distributed~BR-GS} uses fewer pilot symbols than the \textit{Distributed~BR}.
-As a result, the effective sum-group rate of the \textit{Distributed~BR-GS} is slightly better than the \textit{Distributed~BR}, even though without the training overhead, the sum-group rate of the \textit{Distributed~BR-GS} is inferior to the \textit{Distributed~BR} (as shown in Figure~\ref{fig:rateVsItr}).
-Similarly, the performance of the \textit{Local~MF} is close to the \textit{Local~MMSE} because fewer pilot symbols are required per iteration.
-The effective sum-group rate of the \textit{Distributed~GB} is superior to all the other methods.
-Furthermore, the training overhead is smaller than for the \textit{Distributed~BR} approach due to the use of group-specific pilots.
-In this example, at the maximum point, the \textit{Distributed~BR}, the \textit{Distributed~BR-GS}, and the \textit{Distributed~GB} provide $1.6$, $1.65$, and $2.1$ times higher effective sum-group rate than the \textit{Local~MMSE} and the \textit{Local~MF}, respectively.
+As a result, the effective sum-group rate of the \textit{Distributed~BR-GS} is slightly higher than that of the \textit{Distributed~BR}.
+Note that the sum-group rate (which does not consider the training overhead) of the \textit{Distributed~BR-GS} is inferior to that of the \textit{Distributed~BR} (as shown in Figure~\ref{fig:rateVsItr}).
+Similarly, the performance of the \textit{Local~MF} is close to that of the \textit{Local~MMSE} because fewer pilot symbols are required per bi-directional training iteration.
+The effective sum-group rate of the \textit{Distributed~GB} is superior to those of all the other methods.
+Furthermore, its training overhead is smaller than in the \textit{Distributed~BR} due to the use of group-specific pilots.
+In this example, the maximum effective sum-group rates of the \textit{Distributed~BR}, the \textit{Distributed~BR-GS}, and the \textit{Distributed~GB} are $1.6$, $1.65$, and $2.1$ times higher, respectively, than that of the local precoding designs.